-Bands should be seated in the area usually reserved for the bands.
-Place bands so as not to interfere with spectators, photographers or teams, subject to the approval of the committee liaisons.
+Bands should be seated in comparable areas of the arena.
+End zones are preferred, with both bands on the same side of the court and opposite their team bench.
+Place bands so as not to interfere with spectators, photographers or teams, subject to the approval of the NCAA site representative (preliminary rounds) or the men's volleyball committee (finals).
+Bands and cheerleaders will be provided seating when their team is not playing.